msfs11/itsm/HR/Interview plan.md

 	- Credit rating
 	- Salary history
 - Try to make positive candidate experience
+- If you are conducting a group interview, distribute the questions in advance
 - Make a notes during the interview or just after
 - Schedule a 15 minutes per week to discuss the applicants for each position